vetch101/Getting-and-Cleaning-Data/codebook.md

 The body linear acceleration signals were used with angular velocity to obtain Jerk signals.
 Also, the magnitude of these three dimensional signals were calculated using the Euclidean norm.
-Jerk and magnitude measurements are denoted with "Jerk.", and "Magnitude.", respectively.
+Jerk and magnitude measurements are denoted with "Jerk", and "Magnitude", respectively.

 Finally, a Fast Fourier Transform was applied to some of these signals.
-These signals are denoted with "FFT." at the start of the column name.
+These signals are denoted with "FFT" at the start of the column name.

-These data are combined to provide mean, weighted average of the frequency components to obtain a mean frequency and standard deviation for some of these data, denoted by "mean.", "meanFreq." and "std." in the column name.
+These data are combined to provide mean, weighted average of the frequency components to obtain a mean frequency and standard deviation for some of these data, denoted by "mean", "meanFreq" and "std" in the column name.

 Thus, the column names are of the form:

 * Activity
 * Subject
-* Time. / FFT.
+* Time / FFT
-* Body. / Gravity.
+* Body / Gravity
-* Accelerometer. / Gyroscope.
+* Accelerometer / Gyroscope
-* Jerk.
+* Jerk
-* Magnitude.
+* Magnitude
-* mean. / meanFreq. / std.
+* mean / meanFreq / std
 * X / Y / Z

 The full list of variables is in the table below.